desoumyadeep/narative_visualization/readme.md

 ![image-20210728161417666](readme.assets/image-20210728161417666.png)

-*Figure 7: Chart with Tooltip*
+*Figure 8: Chart with Tooltip*

+- In Page 12 the User can click the "Click for More Details" to view the daily details by Age Group
-To highlight the portion of the chart and urge viewers to focus, annotations have been used in every chart to drive home the message.
+- To highlight the portion of the chart and urge viewers to focus, annotations have been used in every chart to drive home the message.

 ![image-20210728190537893](readme.assets/image-20210728190537893.png)

-*Figure 8: Annotations in the chart*
+*Figure 9: Annotations in the chart*